German government at loggerheads over budget – DW – 08/06/2024

 Fearing the Federal Constitutional Court

-But such a maneuver brings back bad memories: a similar maneuver — albeit on a much larger scale — put the government in dire straits once before: In November 2023, the Federal Constitutional Court ruled that the government was not allowed to reallocate around €60 billion from a fund set up to mitigate the fallout of the COVID-19 pandemic and instead use it to subsidize the transition to a green economy.
-This tactical move was attributed to Chancellor Olaf Scholz himself, who was the finance minister in the previous government under former Chancellor Angela Merkel.
+But such a maneuver brings back bad memories, as a similar maneuver, albeit on a much larger scale, put the government in dire straits once before.
+In November 2023, the Federal Constitutional Court ruled that the government was not allowed to reallocate around €60 billion from a fund set up to mitigate the fallout of the COVID-19 pandemic and instead use it to subsidize the transition to a green economy.
+This tactical move was attributed to Scholz himself, who was the finance minister in the previous government under former Chancellor Angela Merkel.

 Since this historic court ruling, the government has continually been scrambling to fill holes in its budget.

-However, representatives of the SPD and the Greens have long been calling for the "debt brake" to be "modernized" in view of the challenging times.
+However, representatives of the SPD and the Greens have long called for the "debt brake" to be "modernized" in view of the challenging times.

 A matter of communication style